Super Singer 3: Finalists

 Nevertheless, Nivas rose to fame after being chosen by Vidyasagar to sing in the Malayalam language film, Diamond Necklace, and was re-christened by A. R. Rahman in the Kannada language film, Godfather.

 Pravin Saivi (top 10 contestant ID SS10), also known as Praveen, hails from Singapore and entered the competition as one of 9 international finalists in March 2011 but missed many of the main level auditions and the first 9 main competition performance rounds.
-He was the last international contestant to be eliminated from the competition, but won a prize for being the winner amongst the international contestants.
+He was the last international contestant to be eliminated from the competition, but won a prize for being the winner among the international contestants.

 Praveen was the music director and composer for the 2014 film, Puthiathor Ulagam Seivom, and appeared as an actor in the film.
 Praveen was also chosen by music director Harris Jayaraj to sing in the 2014 film, Nannbenda.

 Kaushik Sridharan (local contestant ID SS12 and top 10 contestant ID SS03), known in the show as Kaushik, was eliminated from the competition, but later qualified as a wildcard contestant.

 Kaushik has given multiple stage performances with various musicians, including fellow eliminated contestant, Dhanyashree.

 Dhanyashree (local contestant ID SS19 and top 10 contestant ID SS06) is a disciple of Lalitha Sivakumar, mother of Nithyasree Mahadevan.
 She was eliminated from the competition at the conclusion of the Evergreen Songs Round telecast on 14 July 2011, but later qualified as a wildcard contestant.
+She was previously a contestant in the 1st season of the show, Airtel Super Singer Junior.

 Dhanyashree was chosen by music director R. Haribabu to sing "Nan Ninaithidathane" for the 2013 film, Padikira Vayasula.

 Malavika Sundar (local contestant ID SS07 and top 10 contestant ID SS08), known in the show as Maalavika, was finally eliminated from the competition.

 Maalavika was chosen by music director D. Imman to co-sing the musical hit "Dang Dang…" with Saicharan in the 2012 film, Manam Kothi Paravai.

 Hariharasudhan Narayanan (contestant ID SS16), known in the show as Hariharasudhan, was born to a family hailing from Thiruvidaimaruthur.
 He was eliminated from the competition at the conclusion of the Moon Songs Round originally telecast on 31 March 2011, but later qualified as a wildcard contestant.

 He subsequently made his debut as a playback singer after being chosen by music director D. Imman to sing in the 2013 Tamil language film Varuthapadatha Valibar Sangam.
 His playback debut song "Oodha Colour Ribbon" became one of the biggest chartbusters during 2013.

 Deepak K. (local contestant ID SS14), known in the show as Deepak, participated in other music competition reality TV shows on other channels, including Zee Tamil Sa Re Ga Ma Pa 2009 Challenge.
 He was eliminated from the show at the conclusion of the Latest Peppy Songs Round in the episode originally telecast on 27 January 2011.
 He was the second eliminated local contestant.

 Despite his early elimination, Deepak became a playback singer in 2012 after singing "Boy Boy" for the Telugu language film, Neeku Naaku Dash Dash.